 For the elective courses in your program, you may choose from our 6000-level electives from any department within the School of Business.
 Additionally, you may take up to twelve graduate level credit hours outside of the School of Business without special petition to the MBA director (if transfer courses from another institution are not being applied to your elective requirements).

 The F. David Fowler Career Center is staffed by professionals who provide the following services: personal career coaching, job opportunities including on campus recruiting, job search strategies workshops, resume development and interviewing skills.
-You can make individual advising appointments, including evening and online, with at least a day’s notice by calling 202-994-6704 or sending an email to firstname.lastname@example.org.
-Additional information on the Career Center and services can be found at by visiting their website.
+You can make individual advising appointments, including evening and online, with at least a day’s notice by calling 202-994-6704 or sending an email to email@example.com.
+Visit the Career Center for additional information and services.

 There are a myriad of opportunities for international education at GWSB.
 The Global and Experiential Education office supports global business education through a broad portfolio of short-term and long-term global study programs, experiential education courses, and international student services.
 Global opportunities are available for Global, Professional, and Online MBA students.